About the Project

 This project is seeking to define how the essential amino acid methionine and vitamin B9 regulate our physiology and behaviour.
 These two nutrients can regulate gene expression and function by acting on DNA and proteins by a mechanism known as methylation, i.e. the addition of a methyl group to specific nucleotides or amino acids.
 Methylated nucleotides can also be found on RNAs, but whether and how this methylation can be regulated, and whether it is affected by our diet is unknown.
 Our previous investigations have revealed that methyl metabolism, and especially mRNA methylation, is critical for biological rhythms in organisms throughout evolution, from bacteria to humans.
 The project will use these discoveries as a starting point to investigate the physiological function of RNA methylation, how it is regulated by our diet, and what pathologies arise when it is disrupted.

-For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
+How to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.
-On the online application form select PhD Molecular Biology
+On the online application form select PhD Genetics

 For international students we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.
 For more information please visit http://www.internationalphd.manchester.ac.uk